 The entire recipe is in the printable recipe card further down.
 But here’s a really quick overview of how to make one of my favorite Olive Garden desserts of all time.

-- Cut the sponge cake – this will make 2 layers.
+- Cut the sponge cake in half lengthwise to make 2 layers.

-- Blend the coffee and brandy together and pour enough over the bottom half to slightly moisten the half.
+- Blend the coffee and brandy together and pour enough over the bottom half to slightly moisten it.
 Be careful not to over moisten the cake.

 - Beat the cream cheese and sugar until completely combined.